 - To legally use and access medical cannabis, patients must apply for and receive a medical cannabis card.
 To qualify, they must have a qualifying condition and a physician's certification.
-Applicants must pay a \$50 fee. - The qualifying conditions are cancer, Crohn's disease, epilepsy, HIV/AIDS, ALS, persistent nausea, PTSD, sickle cell anemia, Parkinson's disease, cachexia or wasting syndrome, severe or persistent nausea who is not pregnant that is related to end of life or hospice care or who is bedridden or homebound because of a condition, a terminal illness when the patient life expectancy is less than six months, or any other serious medical condition or its treatment added by the Compassionate Use Advisory Board. - Patients under 18 would need a caregiver to pick up and administer medical cannabis.
+A fee of \$50 will apply for the patient/caregiver card. - The qualifying conditions are cancer, Crohn's disease, epilepsy, HIV/AIDS, ALS, persistent nausea, PTSD, sickle cell anemia, Parkinson's disease, cachexia or wasting syndrome, severe or persistent nausea who is not pregnant that is related to end of life or hospice care or who is bedridden or homebound because of a condition, a terminal illness when the patient life expectancy is less than six months, or any other serious medical condition or its treatment added by the Compassionate Use Advisory Board. - Patients under 18 would need a caregiver to pick up and administer medical cannabis.